parmeus/docs/docs/guide/reference/restful.md

 ### Example

-Here is an example that request parmeus identity of concrete address
+Here is an example that requests the Parmeus identity of concrete address

 ```
 GET /api/1/identity/addresses/0xE473e96F1380d0D3a785492f7337263663548bf6/psbts/badge_1